 The real danger happens at the very bottom of our respiratory tract in balloon-like structures called alveoli.
 Alveoli are surrounded by a net-like arrangement of blood vessels with which they exchange carbon dioxide and oxygen.
 The walls on our alveoli are extremely thin so that oxygen can diffuse into these blood vessels when we breathe in and carbon dioxide can diffuse from the blood vessels back into our alveoli when we breathe out.
 If alveoli don’t function properly, our body can’t get rid of carbon dioxide and is starved of oxygen.

 Oftentimes, the most serious complications result when the immune response is too extreme.
-This extreme response might be a result of overwhelmingly high levels of virus, or it might simply be a hyperactive, faulty response.
-When your body produces antibodies, it also produces another type of molecule to fight the virus, called a cytokine.
+This extreme response might be a result of overwhelmingly high levels of virus, or it might simply be an overactive, faulty response.
+When your body produces antibodies, it also produces another class of molecules to fight the virus, called a cytokine.
 Cytokines are useful because they can help ramp up antibody production and can get the immune response to go faster, to do more.
-On the other hand, cytokines can be damaging: if you ramp up the immune system too much, there is widespread inflammation and unwanted damage to your own tissues.
-Your own cells die and the overall lungs infrastructure can be damaged.
+On the other hand, unregulated cytokines can be damaging.
+If you ramp up the immune system too much, there is widespread inflammation and unwanted damage to your own tissues.
+Your own cells die and the overall infrastructure of the lungs can be damaged.
 The alveoli (those really important balloon-like structures at the bottom of our lungs) can no longer exchange oxygen and carbon dioxide, and you go into respiratory failure unless you have a ventilator to help you breathe.

 The worst-case scenario is one where your immune system sends cells beyond the lungs, potentially bringing the uncontrolled inflammation elsewhere.
 These immune cells and their production of cytokines can start attacking other organs and lead to multiple organ failure.
 In this case, death can occur.

-But we should emphasize again: this happens in only a small share of cases.
+But we should emphasize again that this happens in only a small share of cases (according to analysis, the percentage of COVID cases that reach the ICU is around 5 percent for ages 65 and up, and under 2.5 percent for all other age groups).
 Most people have mild or moderate infection and the body’s innate immune response or the adaptive response successfully protects you against the virus.
 And even in severe cases, the science of treatment is improving all the time.
-There is a tremendous amount of active research on COVID-19 treatment options, and more innovations are coming online all the time.
+There is a tremendous amount of active research on COVID treatment options, and more innovations are coming online all the time.
 Many people who get very, very sick do go on to recover.